-City: 2 Chemin du Saint-Sacrement, 78490 Bazoches-sur-Guyonne, Ranska Open Google map
+Address: 2 Chemin du Saint-Sacrement, 78490 Bazoches-sur-Guyonne, France Open Google map

-Tours: Guided Guided tours are arranged during the weekends from March to November.
-Private tours (10-19 persons) can be arranged during the weekdays and mornings on the weekends.
-Inquiries about private tours, email email@example.com
+Tours: tours are arranged during the weekends from March to November.
+Private tours (10-19 persons) can be arranged during the weekdays and on mornings during the weekends.
+For inquiries about private tours, email email@example.com

 Themes: Aalto homes, Art, Curiosity, Museums